remarkjs/remark-lint/packages/remark-lint-maximum-heading-length/readme.md

 visual users (headings are typically displayed quite large), and users of screen readers (who use “jump to heading” features that read every heading out loud to navigate within a page).

+To better represent how long headings “look”, you can pass a `stringLength` function.

 ## Examples